-Jessica Tata was sentenced to 80 years in prison Tuesday for her role in a fire that left four children dead.
-The former day-care owner was found guilty of felony murder on Nov.
-13.
+Jurors sentenced Jessica Tata to 80 years in prison Tuesday.
+The former day-care owner was found guilty of felony murder after a fire that killed four children.

-Tata, 24, left a group of children in a home on Crest Park near Waypark alone with a pan of grease heating on a stove while she went shopping on Feb.
+Tata, 24, left children in a home on Crest Park near Waypark alone with a pan of grease heating on a stove while she went shopping on Feb.
 24, 2011.
 When she got home, the house was on fire.
-Elias Castillo, 16 months, Shomari Dickerson, 3, Elizabeth Kojah, 20 months, and Kendyll Stradford, 20 months, all died in the fire.
+Elias, Shomari Dickerson, 3, Elizabeth Kojah, 20 months, and Kendyll Stradford, 20 months, all died in the fire.
 Three other children were hurt.
-Tata was convicted of Elias' murder.

 Jurors took eight hours to decide on punishment.
 Tata will be eligible for parole in 30 years.

 Closing arguments in the punishment phase were held on Monday morning.
 Tata wiped away tears as her attorney, Mike DeGeurin, said the fire and deaths were an accident.
 He said Tata made a mistake and never intended for the children to be hurt because she loved them.

 "She should have called for help or she should have said to herself, 'I'll wait until they wake up, change their diapers, I'll load them up in the car and we'll go to Target together,'" DeGeurin said.
 "But she didn't."